Shabyashaachi/Shabyashaachi/README.md

-- 👋 Hi, I’m @Shabyashaachi(Sourajyoti paul)
+👋 Hi, I’m @Shabyashaachi (Sourajyoti Paul)

-- 👀 I’m interested in Mern stack development ,Cybersecurity & Ehical Hacking
+* 👀 I’m interested in Cybersecurity, SOC Operations, AWS Security, and Ethical Hacking
-- 🌱 I’m currently learning Webpentesting , Mern stack developement
+* 🌱 I’m currently learning Threat Hunting, DFIR, Python Scripting, and Cloud Security
-- 💞️ I’m looking to collaborate on ...
+* 💞️ I’m looking to collaborate on security automation, detection scripts, and Blue Team projects
-- 📫 How to reach me .ns.   sourajyoti.nehu.ac@gmail.com
+* 📫 How to reach me: (mailto:sourajyoti.nehu.ac@gmail.com)
-- 😄 Pronouns: ...
-Hacker, Developer
+* 😄 Pronouns: Analyst, Defender
-- ⚡ Fun fact: ...Devil working for development .
+* ⚡ Fun fact: I break things only to secure them better.

+---

 <!---
 Shabyashaachi/Shabyashaachi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.